 Learn more: Why Are So Many People So Stressed Out?

-Still No Definitive Answers
+Still No Definitive Answers on Why We Dream

 So, dreams are often a combination of rather normal and commonplace events, paired with occasional nonsense.
 Much of our dreams are linked loosely to the people, places, and things that we know while also containing many fictional elements with a little bit of fantasy.